shaanchanchani/PaleBlueDot/README.md

 # 1. User Manual

 This is an image processing project I completed for a python course at Purdue University.
 The program is designed to run on the encrypted image file `Pale_Blue_Dot_Encrypted.tiff` and the initial key is the string `COME AND GET YOUR LOVE`.
+Expected output figures from this program can be found in the Appendicies section of the project report pdf.

 # 2. Project Overview